dancard32/spotify-player/README.md

     "type": "Track"
 }
 ```
-**Note: The type must be correct as album/playlist use a different API call than tracks**
+**Note: The type must be correct as album/playlist use a different API call than track, the name can be left blank**

 ### Enabling Spotipy Script on Boot
+Enabling the python script to auto-run on boot can be done by using *crontab* to run a shell script that starts the script on boot.
+For detailed instructions, refer to [Raspberry Pi Launch Python Script on Startup](https://www.instructables.com/Raspberry-Pi-Launch-Python-script-on-startup/)

 ---
 ## Credits
-Thx
+This repository and project is based upon the work of [talaexe's Sptoify-RFID-Record-Player](https://github.com/talaexe/Spotify-RFID-Record-Player) and expanded upon to allow more features and scalability.

 ## License
 Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) prohibits the use of this for commercialization, but allows downloading editing/sharing amongst the community.
 If there is a request to commercialize, contact me personally via email at [dcard@umich.edu](mailto:dcard@umich.edu)